 - You’re a creditor seeking payment from a debtor who’s filing Chapter 7, and your bottom line is at stake; OR,

 - You’re a company owner – especially a sole-proprietor – wanting to eliminate some of your personal and professional debts.

-A Clearwater, FL business lawyer can assist with either situation.
 Each of these scenarios puts you in a very different position comparatively, so it’s critical to understand the requirements, process, and consequences.
 In addition, some basic information about Chapter 7 bankruptcy may be useful.

 Overview of Chapter 7 Bankruptcy Proceedings:

 For individuals who qualify, Chapter 7 of the US Bankruptcy Code can wipe out most forms of financial liability, enabling them to emerge from the process debt-free.
 When the petitioner files the relevant paperwork, the court imposes an automatic stay that applies to creditors.
 They cannot attempt to collect on any debt and are prohibited from:

 - Filing a lawsuit in court to recover the debt;

 Shortly after filing, a bankruptcy trustee is assigned to the case to manage the debtor’s assets, with a goal to liquidate property and pay off creditors.
 Whatever amount the trustee collects goes to creditors, though it may not be enough to satisfy all debts.
 Some assets are exempt, as described in more detail below; other property may not bring much value to pay the debtor’s outstanding accounts.
 Any remaining debts, after application from funds collected in liquidation, are discharged at the conclusion of Chapter 7 proceedings.